 Christmas service opportunities allow you to give back and support causes you are passionate about.

 Where can you volunteer on Christmas Day?
 Here are six great options, including volunteering abroad with GVI.

 And of course, given COVID-19 health and safety measures, be sure to check ahead to make sure they are accepting volunteers, and what additional measures you’ll need to take to volunteer safely.

 Soup kitchens and night shelters are some of the most popular spots that you can volunteer with on Christmas Day.

-As volunteering over Christmas in soup kitchens, and night shelters is a common choice for volunteers, these organisations can often be inundated with people wanting to help.
+As volunteering over Christmas in soup kitchens and night shelters is a common choice for volunteers, these organisations can often be inundated with people wanting to contribute.

 Volunteer spots are limited, so a better approach can be to volunteer at night shelters throughout the year, when they often struggle to recruit enough people.